 Actions by Incident Command System Position Responsibility Pre-Event During Event Post-Event Liaison Officer (LNO) Implement pre-event notifications to key stakeholders, including emergency planning officials, municipal officials, local government and non-government organizations, and others as required, in coordination with the PIO.
 Disseminate information to the Liaison organization.
-Ensure all required tools and technology are operating and available for use.
-Notify and activate required Liaison support staff.
-Ensure Liaisons are briefed on incident conditions and provide overall direction to regarding messaging for key stakeholders.
+Ensure all required tools and technology are operating and available for use. and provide overall direction to regarding messaging for key stakeholders.
 Inform the IC and General Staff of areas of concern and opportunities for coordination.
-Deployment of LUMA liaison to serve in local municipal EOCs and ensure notifications are made to key stakeholders, including emergency management officials, municipal officials, local government and non-governmentorganizations, and others as required, in coordination with the PIO.
-When appropriate, ensure an orderly demobilization of the LNO support staffand related activities.
+Deployment of LUMA liaison to serve in local municipal EOCs and ensure notifications are made to key stakeholders, including emergency When appropriate, ensure an orderly demobilization of the LNO support staff and related activities.
 Participate in post-emergency reviews to identify lessons learned, as instructed.
 Ensure all documentation is submitted or stored appropriately and provide additional information as requested to aid in the development of the AAR for the event.
 Safety Officer (SOFR) Ensure the staffing rosters for the Safety Officer's staff positions are up to date and ready to be used.
 Participate in pre-event planning and operational conference calls and meetings.
 Determine staffing needs based on the predicted or actual.
 Event Classification Type or Event Level predictions.
 Deploy Safety staff to various field locations as needed.
 Provide regular reports and updates to IC.
 Assign Safety staff as needed and ensure staffing level continues to be sufficient.
 Ensure safety briefings are completed per the IAP for all personnel.
 Notify IC about any safety related incidents.
 Develop safety messages to be used during an event.
 Facilitate Site Safety Inspections as appropriate.
 Reiterate responsibility to all LUMA employees to stop unsafe acts if observed.
 Ensure prompt investigation and documentation following a safety incident.
 When appropriate, ensure an orderly demobilization of safety related activities.
 Participate in post-emergency reviews to identify lessons learned, as instructed.
 Ensure all documentation is submitted or stored appropriately and provide additional information as requested to aid in the development of the AAR for the event.